nunit/docs/docs/articles/nunit/release-notes/console-and-engine.md

 * [567](https://github.com/nunit/nunit-console/issues/567) Unnecessary call to IProjectService
 * [571](https://github.com/nunit/nunit-console/issues/571) Space characters in the work directory path are not properly handled
 * [583](https://github.com/nunit/nunit-console/issues/583) NUnit Console NuGet Package Doesn't Load Extensions
-* [587](https://github.com/nunit/nunit-console/issues/587) Disable new MSBuild GenerateSupportedRuntime functionality, which breaks framework targetting
+* [587](https://github.com/nunit/nunit-console/issues/587) Disable new MSBuild GenerateSupportedRuntime functionality, which breaks framework targeting

 ## NUnit Console 3.9 - September 5, 2018

 This release should stop the dreaded SocketException problem on shutdown.
 The console also no longer returns -5 when AppDomains fail to unload at the end of a test run.
-These fixes should make CI runs much more stable and predictible.
+These fixes should make CI runs much more stable and predictable.

 For developers working on the NUnit Console and Engine project, Visual Studio 2017 update 5 or newer is now required to compile on the command line.
 This does